 The Moon moves out of the Earth's penumbra.

-A partial lunar eclipse occurs when the Earth's shadow intrudes into the disc of the Moon but does not block it entirely as in a total lunar eclipse.
+PARTIAL ECLIPSEA partial lunar eclipse occurs when the Earth's shadow intrudes into the disc of the Moon but does not block it entirely as in a total lunar eclipse.
+Sometimes partial eclipses happen at the same time as total lunar eclipses but are partial to an observer due to the rotation of the Earth and the time of moonrise and moonset.

 - Takes place over hours